psibir/psibir.github.io/_posts/2023-06-01-Futurity Dynamics.md

 # Species of Future-Oriented Knowledge

-Futurities provide different perspectives or lenses through which we can gain insights and understanding related to the future.
+Future-oriented knowledge producing routines provide a different perspective through which we can gain insights and understanding related to the future.
 They offer ways of knowing that correspond to knowledge of the future, although it is important to acknowledge that true knowledge of the future is unattainable due to its inherent uncertainty and speculative nature.
-Futurities approach the boundary of what is knowable about the future, pushing the limits of our understanding and offering valuable tools for exploration, analysis, and speculation.
-By engaging with futurities, we can expand our perspectives and develop nuanced understandings of potential future scenarios.
+Future-oriented practices approach the boundary of what is knowable about the future, pushing the limits of our understanding and offering valuable tools for exploration, analysis, and speculation.
+By engaging with possible futurities as real events, we can expand our perspectives and develop nuanced understandings of potential future scenarios.

-We are met with a particular genus of question that asks, "What makes a ‘prediction’ different that a ‘lucky guess’?”
-However, what this question is indirectly asking about are the grounds, foundational evidence, or justification that legitimizes a claim made about a perceived pattern that cannot be known for certain, such as the future.
+We are met with a particular genus of question that asks, *"What makes a ‘prediction’ different that a ‘lucky guess’?”* However, what this question is indirectly asking about are the **grounds**, foundational evidence, or justification that legitimizes a claim made about a perceived pattern that cannot be known for certain, such as the future.

 Let’s revisit the distinctions of these eight concepts in relation to their impact on the future.